 1. Remove old door and install a new one

-2. Remove old motor and install a new one
+2. Remove old opener and install a new one

-3. Attach an existing motor to a new door.
+3. Attach an existing opener to a new door.

 4. Replace garage door parts like rollers, pulleys, springs, cables, and brackets.

-5. Replace motor parts like gears, keypads, remotes, wall buttons, and safety sensors.
+5. Replace opener parts like gears, keypads, remotes, wall buttons, and safety sensors.

 6. Make adjustment to existing motors like adjusting vertical limits and force.